 By age 14, he completed his university-level studies and earned a bachelor’s degree.
 After being a college graduate, he went on to pursue his Ph.D. at the University of Waterloo and completed the program when he was 20 years old.

 Gregory Robert Smith (Age: 13)

-Like many child geniuses, Gregory smith started college very early.
-While normally kids graduate high school at 18, Gregory entered high school when he was just seven years old.
-By the time he was 10, he was already enrolled in college and studied French, calculus, and advanced level physics.
+Like many child geniuses, Gregory Smith started college very early.
+While normal kids graduate high school at 18, Gregory entered high school when he was just seven years old.
+By the time he was 10, he was already enrolled in college and studied French, calculus, and advanced-level physics.